sbslee/pypgx/docs/cli.rst

                                  [--cnv-caller PATH]
                                  gene output

-   Run PyPGx's genotyping pipeline for NGS data.
+   Run genotyping pipeline for NGS data.

    During copy number analysis, if the input data is targeted sequencing, the command will apply inter-sample normalization using summary statistics across